signalogic/SigSRF_SDK/mediaTest_readme.md

 Note the small differences due to coCPU optimization for high capacity applications.
 These differences do not perceptually affect audio quality.
 Especially in the frequency domain, differences are very slight and hard to find.
 If you look carefully some slight differences can be found at higher frequencies.

-<a name="FrameModeTests"></a>
+<a name="FrameModeOperation"></a>
-## Frame Mode Tests
+## Frame Mode Operation

-Frame mode tests perform encode, decode, or transcoding based on specifications in a "configuration file" given in the command line (see notes below).
+Frame mode operation performs encode, decode, or transcoding based on specifications in a "configuration file" given in the command line (see notes below).
 Voplib APIs in mediaTest source code examples include codec instance creation, encode, and decode.
 The main objectives are to check for bit-exact results, measure audio quality, and measure basic transcoding performance, including sampling rate conversion.
 The following examples use the EVS codec.

 ```C
 ./mediaTest -cx86 -M4 -Csession_config/frame_test_config -L